nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Finding a specific university

-Look for universities that matches your entered keyword.
+Looks for universities that matches your entered keyword.
 The output also consists of the index of the university, which is needed for subsequent commands.